20 Workplace Safety Facts & Statistics to Guide Preparedness

 #18: Transportation incidents like motor vehicle crashes remained the leading cause of death for workers in 2021, up 11.5% from 2020.

 Transportation fatalities accounted for 38.2% of all work-related fatalities in 2021.

 #19: While women accounted for only 8.6% of workplace fatalities, they were a much higher proportion of intentional injuries at 14.5%.

 #20: Technology and software employees and construction workers are less likely to know what to do in an emergency at work than employees in other industries.

 Only 32% of tech and software employees and 36% of construction workers know what to do if they faced an emergency at work, compared to 41% of all employees.
 Workers in education are the most likely to feel prepared, with 50% saying they know how to handle an emergency at work.

 As your employees navigate their jobs from day to day, it’s easy to lose perspective on their relative safety.
 By remaining cognizant of the risks our own employees face, as well as the risks our neighboring industries deal with, we can continue making all jobs, all work environments, and all workers safer.

 Not only is this the right thing to do morally, but it’s also good business.
-As our employee safety report demonstrates, workers are becoming increasingly concerned with their health and safety on the job, and they’re expecting more from their employers in turn.
+As our State of Employee Safety Report demonstrates, workers are becoming increasingly concerned with their health and safety on the job, and they’re expecting more from their employers in turn.
 Companies that navigate the dangers of their work and keep their employees out of harm’s way are far more likely to retain top talent and enjoy better brand recognition than their competitors.
-Being aware of the wider threat landscape is only the first step toward meeting your organization’s duty of care.
+Being aware of common workplace hazards is only the first step toward meeting your organization’s duty of care.
 The critical steps you take next can make the difference for your employees’ ongoing health and safety.